donnymbaga/donnymbaga.dev/README.txt

-Welcome to Donny Mbaga's personal website, I've decided I want this shit for these:
+Welcome to Donny personal website:

-  - The goal of my personal website

-  - To showcase what I'll be working on mostly
+  - Goals:

+      - To show and tell about project I'm undertaking.

-  - For pinning down my thoughts
+      - For blogging on tech issues.

-  - For branding Donny Mbaga, as a software Developer
+      - For personal branding, as a software Developer.

-  - A piece of memory when I'm gone
+      - A piece of memory when I'm gone.

-When in home page, hovering on navbar items on the left, they turn white instead of the other color, I don't want that.